-How to avoid CCI and ACI.
-Co-channel interference (CCI) occurs when two WiFi coverage cells next to each other operate on the channel.
-Adjacent channel interference (ACI) Co-channel interference occurs when adjacent channels overlap with each other.
-Both types of interference negatively affect the WiFi communication, although ACI has a more negative impact in WiFi performance.
 You can avoid CCI by proper network planning, including AP placement, SSID planning, channel allocation, and adjusting power settings (if necessary).
-ACI may be harder to prevent because RF signals outside your control may cause it; what you can do as a wireless administrator in that situation is to find non-overlapping channels not affected by ACI, that’s much easier when you’re working on 5 GHz band compared to the 2.4 GHz band.
+ACI may be harder to prevent because RF signals outside your control may cause it.
+What you can do as a wireless administrator in that situation is to find non-overlapping channels not affected by ACI; that’s much easier when you’re working on the 5 GHz band compared to the 2.4 GHz band.
 Let me reiterate that point, one of the most effective ways to avoid CCI and ACI is by implementing the 5 GHz band as it provides more non-overlapping channels to work with and allocate to the different networks.

 As you can see, planning a reliable WiFi network for a warehouse or distribution center takes planning, we touched on a few points of WiFi planning, but the list goes beyond the five points explained here.
 As wireless communication keeps expanding in the IT infrastructure and becoming a core component of network connectivity, companies need highly skilled WiFi experts to help them design, implement, and manage the wireless network.